Skip to content

 Environments

-When you create a task in Cosine Cloud, you select an environment — a containerized runtime with the operating system, tools, and dependencies needed for your project.
+When you create a task in Cosine Cloud, you choose the environment and size the task should run in.
+The environment determines the operating system, tools, dependencies, and secrets available to the agent.

 The default environment for most engineering work.